The belief that teachers pay less heed to research findings than other professional groups such as doctors has been challenged by a new study.

 "It appears that the principal lesson of this study is that the way to raise the extent to which a profession is research-based is to prepare its members to be active researchers and to give them the necessary time, support and resources," Dr Hannan and his colleagues conclude.
 "Those engaged in such action research will, we suggest, be much more likely to seek evidence of previous findings, evidence which Hargreaves rightly argues needs to be made more accessible."

-Dr Hannan can be contacted at the Faculty of Arts and Education, University of Plymouth, Douglas Avenue, Exmouth, Devon EX8 2AT e-mail: email@example.com.
-The full text of the paper can be read at the Educati on-line website http:www.leeds.ac.ukeduco
+Dr Hannan can be contacted at the Faculty of Arts and Education, University of Plymouth, Douglas Avenue, Exmouth, Devon EX8 2AT e-mail: firstname.lastname@example.org.
+The full text of the paper can be read at the Education-line website http:www.leeds. ac.ukeducol